rcturner7/Mousecoin-2.0/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `Mousecoin-qt.pro` file.
+Alternatively, install Qt Creator and open the `Mic3.pro` file.

 An executable named `Mousecoin-qt` will be built.